xcompact3d/x3d2/docs/source/developer/build.rst

 covered by unit tests, which you can build and run on you development machine.

-To build x3d2, you will need git, a fortran compiler and CMake.
+To build x3d2, you will need git, a fortran compiler and CMake, see ref:`tooling`.

 Start by configuring the build directory: